Going overseas? Travel plan must-knows

 - Jewelry, watches and camera equipment should be covered under a Special Risks policy due to the standard exclusions on the Travel Insurance Policy.

 - Any item over $1,000 in value (e.g. designer clothing, luggage, golf clubs, laptop computer) needs to be noted separately under the Specified Articles sub-section section on Baggage and Personal Property form.
 Remember to include any items listed as a Specified Item in the total sum insured for Baggage and Personal Possessions Insurance.

-- If you buy crystal, china or other fragile objects, make sure to pack the properly as any breakage is not not covered by BF&M insurance or the airline.
+- If you buy crystal, china or other fragile objects, make sure to pack them properly as any breakage is not covered by BF&M insurance or the airline.